EMDevelop/EMDevelop/README.md

-- 👋 Hi, I’m @EMDevelop
+- 👋  Hi, I’m Ed
 - 👀  I’m training to become a Full Stack developer at Makers Academy
 - 🌱  I've finished a my first Static website for a busieness (www.just2connect.co.uk), and I'm completing a number of other full stack applications which you'll see being added to my Respository over the coming months!

 stay tuned, thanks for dropping by!